Murder of Mary Tuplin: The trial

 William Millman's Supreme Court trial for murder convened on January 24, 1888, with associate justice Joseph J. Hensley presiding and chief justice Edward Palmer and associate justice James Horsfield Peters present.
 After jury selection, attorney general Frederick Peters laid out the Crown's case.
-The prosecutor told the jury only two questions needed answers: Was Mary Tulpin murdered, and if so, who did the deed?
+The prosecutor told the jury only two questions needed answers: Was Mary Tuplin murdered, and if so, who did the deed?
 Peters said the answer to the first question was obvious.
 Regarding the second, he said he would present evidence proving William Millman was the murderer.

 The Crown called 48 witnesses to the stand over the course of the 11-day trial, which drew large crowds.
 Most evidence was beyond dispute.
 The medical examiner testified two bullets were recovered, one that flattened against Mary's skull and another that penetrated her brain causing her death.
 One of William's friends told the court the defendant had borrowed a .32 caliber revolver without any bullets the week before the murder and that he returned it two days after Mary's body was found with three bullets and two empty shells in its chambers.
 Another witness testified William had tried unsuccessfully to convince him to sign an affidavit attesting the two were together the night of June 28.
 A 13-year-old girl also said she had seen William crossing the river that night in a small boat.
 The boat's owner then told the court that the 80-pound rock tied to Mary's body had been kept in the bottom of his boat for use as an anchor.